famicomical/MB9X-UART/dt-vmod/README.md

 ![plugged](plugged.jpg)

-see the main readme for the command needed to dump the ROM
+see the main readme for the command needed to dump the ROM.
+All the DIP switches should be set to ON.